Antwerpen-Linkeroever railway station: History

-The oldest station to be constructed at the location was opened on November 3, 1844 as station Vlaams Hoofd.
+The oldest station to be constructed at the location was opened on 3 November 1844 as station Vlaams Hoofd.
 After the annexation of the village of Vlaams-Hoofd by Antwerp in the name changed to station Antwerpen-West.
 There was also a ferry connection available to Antwerpen-Waas station on the right bank side of the river Scheldt.
 After the opening of the St.-Annatunnel in 1933, the station was renovated in 1935 and renamed station Antwerpen-Linkeroever.
-This station at the Beatrijslaan was ultimately closed on February 1, 1970, being replaced by a new station located more to the West at the Katwilgweg.
-This second station was finally taken out of service on June 3, 1984 due to low ridership.
-Of the newer station, some remnants still remain in the form of two low-lying and non-maintained platforms located near the present building of the Gazet van Antwerpen.
+This station at the Beatrijslaan was ultimately closed on 1 February 1970, being replaced by a new station located more to the West at the Katwilgweg.
+This second station was finally taken out of service on 3 June 1984 due to low usage.
+Of the newer station, some remnants still remain in the form of two low-lying and derelict platforms located near the present building of the Gazet van Antwerpen.